duongel/immich-installer/README.md

 - Click on Administration (top right corner).
 - Go to **External Libraries** in the sidebar.
 - Click **Create Library**.
-- Important: Under "Import Paths", enter the exact same path you entered in the installer (e.g., /media/hdd/photos).
+- Important: Under "Import Paths", enter the exact same path you entered in the installer (e.g. /mnt/nas/photos).
 - Click Create -> Save.
 - Click the "..." menu on your new library and select Scan New Library Files.